lucaconte/BeatTheMeddler/README.md

 - An APN account for Apple Push Notifications (two pem certificates) [ask]

 ###Let's start with the code
-Due to some trick that anyone need to perform in order to have a working server I've forked some OWS repositories and pushed my local modifications into them.
+Due to some tricks that anyone need to perform in order to have a working server I've forked some OWS repositories and pushed my local modifications into them.
 So If you are impatient it's better for you perform clone (or fork) operations from my forks:

     https://github.com/lucaconte/TextSecure-Server